• Skip to primary navigation

 Pipe Clamps

-Pipe clamps had been widely used for generations because they’re very strong and available at almost any length imaginable.
-They come in half-inch 3/4 and one-inch varieties.
-Weight is the biggest drawback of these.
-Especially the 3/4 and 1-inch versions.
-They’re best used for gluing up panels where you can just lay them on the bench and then put your boards on top.
+Pipe clamps have been popular for generations due to their strength and availability in different lengths.
+They come in half-inch, 3/4-inch, and one-inch varieties.
+However, the biggest drawback of these clamps is their weight, particularly for the 3/4-inch and one-inch versions.
+They work best for gluing up panels where you can lay them on the bench and place your boards on top.

 However, if you have a big piece of furniture and you need to force a cup or abode board into place these will do the trick because they’re that strong.
 The best feature is you can buy a few of the clamp mechanisms and swap them between different lengths of pipe as needed.
 You can even connect two or more pipes with couplings to make a super long clamp.